SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/GEAR/sinks/theory.rst

 All details and explanations about GEAR stellar feedback are provided in the GEAR :ref:`gear_feedback` section.
 Here, we only provide the changes from the previous model.

 In the previous model, star particles represented a population of stars with a defined IMF.
 Now, we have two kinds of star particles: particles representing a *continuous* portion of the IMF (see the image above) and particles representing a *single* (discrete) star.
-This requires updating the feedback model such that stars eligible for SN feedback can realise this feedback.
-In practice, this means that now we have individual SNII feedback for individual stars with a mass larger than 8  :math:`M_\odot`.
+This new model requires updating the feedback model so that stars eligible for SN feedback can realise this feedback.

-SNIa feedback is not yet implemented for the continuous star particle, but it will be in a future update.
+**Discrete star particles:** Since we now have individual star particles, we can easily track SNII feedback for stars with a mass larger than 8 :math:`M_\odot`.
+When a star's age reaches its lifetime, it undergoes SNII feedback.

+**Continuous star particles**: In this case, we implemented SNII and SNIa as in the previous model.
+At each timestep, we determine the number of SN explosions occurring.
+In practice, this means that we can set the ``minimal_discrete_masss``to any value, and the code takes care of the rest.